Infinity Ward: 2010 employee firings and departures

 Following the critical and financially successful release of Call of Duty 4: Modern Warfare in 2007, Jason West (president, co-CCO, and CTO) and Vince Zampella (CEO) began contract negotiations with Activision.
 They promised to deliver Call of Duty: Modern Warfare 2 in 2009, but in exchange asked for extremely large bonuses and creative control of the Call of Duty series.
 Activision agreed, but added a clause to the contract that should they be fired, the rights to Call of Duty would fall back to Activision.

 Following the execution of the contract in 2008, Activision began seeking ways to find reason to fire West and Zampella to trigger the new clause.
 This in turn led to West and Zampella look to means to make Infinity Ward a studio outside of Activision's control.
 Events came to a head in February 2010 when Activision hired a lawfirm to investigate Infinity Ward.
 On March 1, 2010, West and Zampella were released by Activision for "insubordination", forfeiting the bonuses they had negotiated.
-The pair went on to form Respawn Entertainment in April 2010 as an independent studio, through working closely with EA on a yet-announced project.
+The pair went on to form Respawn Entertainment in April 2010 as an independent studio, through working closely with EA on a yet-announced project (revealed in 2013 as Titanfall).
 Several dozen of Infinity Ward's employees resigned in the following months, many taking up positions at Respawn.